Moving Furniture Abroad

 How much will it cost?

 Short answer: it varies a lot.
 The rates people pay depend on several factors, such as how much furniture they are bringing and where they are shipping it to.
 Typically, a 20ft container filled with furniture would cost about £2000 to send from London to New York, and a 20ft container can normally hold the contents of a two-bedroom house.
-If you’re lucky enough to own a three-bedroom house (or bigger, wow) then you’ll probably need a 40ft container, which are naturally more expensive to ship.
-You can use our page on international container shipping costs to get a better idea, or fill in the form at the top of the page to get up to six free quotes.
+If you’re lucky enough to own a three-bedroom house (or bigger, wow) then you’ll probably need a 40ft container, which is naturally more expensive to ship.
+You can use our page on international container shipping costs to get a better idea, or enter your details at the top of the page to get up to six free quotes.

 Planning your packing